 See more reviews of the Tower of London on TripAdvisor

 Intro to me:

-Having not visited for many years, I was intrigued to see what the Tower could offer a family with young children – mum, dad and two boys aged five and two.
+Having not visited for many years, I was intrigued to see what the Tower could offer a family with young children – mum, dad and two boys aged 5 and 2.